brokensandals/blunt-instrument/packages/blunt-instrument-eval/README.md

 console.log(trevs.map(trev => trev.data));
 ```

+The return value of `instrumentedEval` is an [ArrayTrace](../blunt-instrument-trace-utils/README.md#arraytrace) instance.
 For more information on working with the output, see [blunt-instrument-trace-utils][trace-utils] and [blunt-instrument-ast-utils][ast-utils].

 Note: code is evaluated in strict mode.